 On July 11, 1901, a lamp ignited a fire in a two-story brick building and robbed the town of more than a dozen businesses, offices and residences.
 Only the first floors of the boardwalk stores were rebuilt after that.

 A newspaper article, most likely from the Weekly Democrat-News, stated, “The citizens worked heroically battling the flames.
 There was not much water at hand.”

 The ferry across the Missouri River continued to operate until 1927.
 It closed because bridges had been built at Boonville and Glasgow.

 But, preservation of the small town thankfully began at an early date.

 Arrow Rock’s connection with the Santa Fe Trail led to national recognition by the Old Trails Society of the Daughters of the American Revolution (DAR) in 1912.
-As DAR interest in the community grew, they persuaded the Missouri legislature to purchase and preserve the old J. Huston Tavern in 1923 and acreage around the Tavern was purchased as a state park.
+As DAR’s interest in the community grew, they persuaded the Missouri legislature to purchase and preserve the old J. Huston Tavern in 1923, and acreage around the Tavern was purchased as a state park.
 This marked the beginning of historic preservation in Missouri.
 Over time, the park grew to 169 acres, about a third of which lies within the town’s boundaries.
-The Friends of Arrow Rock, Inc. was formed in 1959 to help preserve historic structures outside the state park boundary.
+The Friends of Arrow Rock, Inc. was formed in 1959 to preserve historic structures outside the state park boundary.
 In 1963, the entire village was designated a National Historic Landmark by the National Park Service and is known in this context as the Arrow Rock Historic District.
 In addition, many structures within the village are individually listed on the National Register of Historic Places.
 In 1976, the site was changed from a state park to a state historic site to better reflect its cultural mission.

 Arrow Rock Historic Sites: